 عنوان مقاله [English]

-Aerosols are solid or liquid particles in the air with a typical radius of 0.001 to 100 μm, which have a significant and harmful effect on human health.
-Aerosols come from both natural and human sources, and in recent years, human activities associated with urbanization and industrialization have led to a steady increase in the amount of these particles in the airborne state.
+Aerosols are solid or liquid particles in the air with a typical radius of 0.001 to 100 μm, which have significant and harmful effects on human health.
+Aerosols come from both natural and human sources, and in recent years, human activities associated with urbanization and industrialization has led to a steady increase in the amount of these particles in the airborne state.
+Atmospheric aerosols play a key role in the energy budget of the Earth’s climate system through aerosol–radiation interactions (direct effect) and aerosol–cloud interactions (indirect effect).
+On the one hand, by absorbing and scattering solar and terrestrial radiation, aerosols generally cool the Earth’s surface and heat the atmosphere, depending on the absorption level of the aerosols.
+The southwestern part of the Asian continent (Middle East, Arabian Peninsula and Iran-Pakistan-Afghanistan, IPA) contains several deserts (Syrian-Iraqi desert, Rub-Al-Khali, An-Nafud, Al-Dahna, Karakum, Margo, Registan) and semi-desert areas (Iranian Plateau, Sistan) responsible for large emissions of dust aerosols that are usually accumulated over the Arabian Sea.
 The study of the precise variability of the AI index in the long run can provide useful information on aggregates, their origin, spatial temporal variation, climate induction and its feedback in the climate system.
 This study the purpose of the seasonal evaluation of the Aerosol Absorption Index (AAI) was based on TOMS and OMI sensor data in Iran.

 Materials and methods